 SUST 330 includes weekly seminar-style class meetings where students discuss readings and hear from scientists working on biodiversity research in a variety of fields.
 They then work individually with a scientist in one of the many laboratories/collection departments of the museum, based on their individual interests.
 Several RU students have secured short-term paid positions following their successful experiences in this course, and two are currently employed on a year-round basis.

 For additional information about SUST 330 at the Field Museum, please contact Dr. Kerbis Peterhans (firstname.lastname@example.org).

 - Title/number: SUST 330 Biodiversity (section 01)

 - Location: Field Museum of Natural History in Chicago (map here)

 - Day/time: Thursday 9am-1pm

 - Pre-req: UWR

-SUST majors and minors may take this class to fulfill an upper-level SUST requirement, but 330 also is open to students at large who need a general education course or desire elective credit.
+SUST majors and minors may take this class to fulfill an upper-level SUST requirement, but 330 also is open to students at large who need a general education course in natural science or desire elective credit.
 It also counts toward the Environmental Science minor for BIOL and CHEM majors.